durgesh-plum/NBA-Shot-Predictor/README.md

 Decision Trees:

 For the decision tree we get a weaker score but still better than the baseline accuracy.
-It has an accuracy score of 62%.
+This model uses trees to classify the outcome.
+The model score is 62.45% which is still an improvement over the baseline of 54%.
+However it is still fairly weak.
+It's hard to say why the score is weaker than the logistic regression; maybe because it simplifies the relationships between features more than logistic regression.
 Below is the confusion matrix as well as the various scores such as the precision, recall, and f-1 score.